Chemical safety

 KLARA - Chemical inventory

-At the beginning of each year, all research groups at KI must perform a mandatory chemical inventory in the KLARA product database.
-The inventory is open for about 8 - 12 weeks and the purpose of the inventory is to update the chemical register.
+At the beginning of each year, all research groups at KI that store chemicals must conduct a mandatory chemical inventory in KLARA.
+The inventory is typically open for 8 to 12 weeks, and its purpose is to update the chemical register.

-The inventory is the basis for the reports that KI is required to submit to various supervisory authorities.
+The inventory forms the basis for the reports that KI is required to submit to various regulatory authorities.

 During the inventory, the register shall be updated with regards to: